-Harry Small, a partner at another Legal English UK client Baker McKenzie, says: ‘We do not recommend the use of “Ladies and Gentlemen” because it implies that gender is binary.’
+Harry Small, a partner for Legal English UK's client Baker McKenzie, says: ‘We do not recommend the use of “Ladies and Gentlemen” because it implies that gender is binary.’
 Instead, his firm would start letters to Freshfields with ‘Dear Freshfields’ which is still uncommon among Magic Circle law firms.

 Cartridges Law in Exeter has an entirely female partnership yet the vast majority of letters to the firm begin with 'Dear Sirs'.
 While some letters do start with 'Dear Mesdames', this is considered even more old-fashioned than 'Dear Sir or Madam'.
 The preference there is for letters to be addressed as ‘Dear Cartridges Law’, ‘Dear Solicitors’ or ‘Dear Lawyers’.

 So what is the international lawyer to do in this situation?
 Of course, you should refer to your law firm's style guide if such a tome exists but if it does not then you should look at the style of the firm itself.
 If the firm you are at is a progressive one then by all means use 'Dear Law Firm' or 'Dear Lawyers' but if your firm is more old-fashioned then stay with 'Dear Sirs' until you can force change from within.

 Legal English Language School provides online courses and training programmes in London and globally for ambitious international lawyers who need the best training.
 For further information, contact us today.